A splint is a piece of medical equipment used to keep an injured body part from moving and to protect it from any further damage.

 Finally, secure the cloth with tape or ties.
 Make sure to leave the fingertips uncovered.
 This will allow you to check for signs of poor circulation.

-Once the hand splint is on, seek medical attention at an emergency room or urgent care center as soon as possible.
+Once the hand splint is on, seek medical attention at an ER or urgent care center as soon as possible.